dymaczew/fs20icam/LabGuides/Exercise12/README.md

-# Exercise 12 Exploring the Golden Signals
+# Exploring the Golden Signals

 [Go back to the Table of Contents](../../README.md)